evennia/evennia/docs/sphinx/source/wiki/Tutorials.rst

 More details about coding with Evennia is found in the `Developer Central <DeveloperCentral.html>`_.

+-  `First Steps Coding with Evennia <FirstStepsCoding.html>`_ - this is partly duplicated in the following two tutorials using different words.
 -  `Tutorial: Adding a new default command <AddingCommandTutorial.html>`_
 -  `Tutorial: Adding new Object typeclasses and